xzhang03/NidaqGUI/README.md

     8. Stim.-delayed TTL output: A Time-delayed TTL pulse output after each train (e.g., to trigger water delivery)
     9. Conditional stim.-delayed TTL output: A conditional version time-delayed TTL pulse (e.g., has to lick during cue to get water delivery)
-    10.Hardware strong RNG for randomizing opto-trials (scheduler only and does not apply to listen mode)
+    10.Hardware strong RNG for randomizing opto-trials (scheduler only and does not apply to listen mode) 11.Harware randomized inter-trial interval (scheduler only and does not apply to listen mode)

     To run Omnibox:
     Microcontroller uses /Arduino/omniphotometrybox.ino